factcheckerr/containers-knowledgestream/README.md

 # Purpose
 This project was created to be used together with [Favel](https://github.com/factcheckerr/favel)

-[//]: # (This is a fork of [knowledgestream]&#40;https://github.com/shiralkarprashant/knowledgestream&#41; originally created by [shiralkarprashant]&#40;https://github.com/shiralkarprashant&#41;.)
+This is a fork of another project [knowledgestream](https://github.com/shiralkarprashant/knowledgestream) originally created by [shiralkarprashant](https://github.com/shiralkarprashant).

-This project introduces a TCP interface that can be used to submit assertions to the different fact validation approaches, instead of reading the assertions from a file.
+This fork introduces a TCP interface that can be used to submit assertions to the different fact validation approaches, instead of reading the assertions from a file.

 # Fetch
 ```